Showing posts sorted by relevance for query lunar node. Sort by date Show all posts

 Lunar True Node Speed @ maxDirect = Sep 08 (Sun)

-Before and after Lunar and Solar Eclipses the True Lunar Node starts wobbling (e.g. on Jul 16-17, 2019), quickly moving back and forth, retrograde, stationary, direct.
-Financial markets correlate with this 4 to 14 Day Cycle of the retrograde-stationary-direct motion of the Lunar True Node.
-About every 86.655 days a so called Moon Wobble (lunar libration) occurs when the Sun is conjunct (e.g. on Aug 16, 2017), opposite and square (0°, 90°, 180°, 270°) the Lunar Node (4 * 86.655 days = 1 Nodical Year or Eclipse Year = 346.62 days).
+About every 86.655 days, a so-called “moon wobble” (lunar libration) occurs when the Sun is conjunct (e.g., on Aug 16, 2017), opposite, or square (0°, 90°, 180°, 270°) to the Lunar Node (4 × 86.655 days = 1 nodical year, or eclipse year = 346.62 days).
 The Node starts wobbling about two weeks before the exact event and remains unstable until about one week after.
-If coupled with Solar and Lunar Eclipses, the wobble-effect can be extended.
-And as the Sun approaches conjunction and opposition towards the Lunar Node, it's motion is almost blocked (speed at or near zero).
-Notably these periods go along with exuberant mood and frenzy, most of the times correlating with rallies or crashes in financial markets.
-Previous charts HERE
+If coupled with solar and lunar eclipses, the wobble effect can be extended.
+As the Sun approaches conjunction or opposition to the Lunar Node, its motion is almost blocked (with speed at or near zero).
+Notably, these periods are associated with exuberant mood and frenzy, often correlating with rallies or crashes in financial markets.

 Monday, January 8, 2024